fineanmol/plant-tree/README.md

-🌿 Updated on Thu, 06 Mar 2025 07:17:18 GMT
+🌱 Updated on Thu, 06 Mar 2025 21:17:28 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Code is like humor.
+When you have to explain it, it's bad."